mtry = function(m) max(1, m %/% 3). Keep in mind

 Variables without missings will only be used to impute others.

-. ~ . - ID
+. ~ . - ID: Use all variables except ID

 to impute all missing values.

-Species ~ Sepal.Width
+Species ~ Sepal.Width: Use Sepal.Width

-.
+to impute Species.
 Only works if Sepal.Width

 does not contain missing values.
 (Add it to the right hand side if it